simonberner/memorize21/README.md

 See also https://docs.fastlane.tools/getting-started/ios/fastlane-swift/)
 3. Have a look at my [Ruby file](Memorize21/fastlane/Fasfile)
 4. Create an App specific password in your Apple account: https://appleid.apple.com/account/manage -> Security
+5. Run lanes with e.g: ```fastlane beta```
+#### Troubleshooting
+- In case that you run out of 'Distribution' certificates, check the Certificates section in your Apple Developer account and delete unused certificates.